 Cinema is a powerful medium for the interpretation of the past.
 Some film biographies, period pieces, and documentaries have provided us with insightful information about human history; others have distorted issues or served as propaganda.
-This course will study the challenges and promises of film as historical artifact by focusing on cinematic representations of war (from the First and Second World Wars, to post-war colonial struggles).
-The objective is to introduce students to film as historical documents and to help them acquire specific critical tools for incorporation into the study of history.
+This course will study the challenges and promises of film as cultural artefact, introducing students to its contested nature.
+It draws on theoretical perspectives and critical tools to support the study of history.

 On successful completion of the course students will be able to:

-3. understand the complex nature between cinematic invention and historical knowledge
+1. Critique the complex relationship between cinematic invention and historical knowledge.

-4. understand the historical value of film as a site of cultural expression and conflict with the potential to influence cultural change
+2. Analyse the historical value of film as a site of cultural expression and conflict with the potential to influence cultural change.

-8. display an ability to express clear and informed arguments, either orally or in writing
+4. Conduct research independently and express clear arguments, either orally or in writing.

 This course will focus on societies at war in the modern era and representations of those societies through the medium of the film.
-It will offer an in-depth, semester long study of various twentieth century conflicts which may include the First and Second World Wars (man in combat, occupation, resistance, collaboration, race, the Holocaust), post-war colonial struggles (focusing on Algeria and Vietnam), and ethnic conflicts in contemporary Europe (focusing on Yugoslavia).
+It will offer an in-depth, semester long study of predominantly twentieth century conflicts which may include the First and Second World Wars (man in combat, anti-militarism, POWs, enemy perspectives, the Holocaust), Cold War and post-war colonial struggles (focusing on Vietnam and the threat of nuclear annihilation), as well as terror.

 This course replaces HIST3030.
 If you have successfully completed HIST3030 you cannot enrol in this course.